BehaviorTree/BehaviorTree.CPP/MigrationGuide.md

 ```

 On the other hand, we had the Blackboard, that was nothing more than a
+shared __key/value__ table, i.e. a glorified bunch of glabal variables.

-shared __key/value__ table; the key is a `string`, whilst the value is a
+The key is a `string`, whilst the value is
-stored in a type-safe container similar to `std::any` or `std:.variant`.
+stored in a type-safe container similar to `std::any` or `std::variant`.

-The problem is that writing/reading in an entry of the BB is done implicitly
+The problem is that writing/reading in an entry of the BB is done __implicitly__
 in the source code and it is usually hard-coded.
 This makes the TreeNode
-not fully reusable.
+not reusable.

 To fix this, we still use the Blackboard under the hood, but it can not be
-accessed directly.
-Entires are read/written using respeticely `InputPorts`
+accessed directly anymore.
+Entries are read/written using respectively `InputPorts`
 and `OutputPorts`.

-This ports __must be modelled__ to allow remapping at run-time.
+These ports __must be modelled__ to allow remapping at run-time.

 Let's take a look to an example at the old code: